lutherans/Christian-Dogmatics/CONTRIBUTING.md

 Christian Dogmatics would not be what it is today without its community of maintainers, contributors and users.

 Want to contribute to Christian Dogmatics?
-Read the **[Contribution Guide](https://nuxt.com/docs/community/contribution)** for the Nuxt Community and use this to contribute on this book.
+Read the **[Contribution Guide](https://nuxt.com/docs/community/contribution){:target="_blank"}** for the Nuxt Community and use this to contribute on this book.

-This contributing readme file is in the root dir.
+Read more about contributing for Lutherans [here](https://github.com/lutherans/Christian-Dogmatics/blob/main/CONTRIBUTING.md).